learn-co-students/nyc-web-111819/fundamentals-review/README.md

  - What does it return?
  - What is an example of a HOF?
  - What is the value of implementing a HOF?
+ - What are the differences or similarities to First Class Functions?

 ## 4. Higher-Order Components
  - What is it?